dyuri/xontrib-powerline-binding/README.md

 ```

 Then create `themes/xonsh/mytheme.json` (and `themes/xonshtoolbar/mytheme.json`) with your theme configuration (see [Powerline documentation](https://powerline.readthedocs.io/en/master/configuration/reference.html#themes)).
-You can find example configuration in the `example` folder.
+You can find my example powerline configuration in the `example-powerline-config` folder.

 ## Extra segments